 My late husband did not make a Will.
 He has children with his ex-girlfriend and we have children of our own.
 He had some investments and a collection of antiques.
 Who will inherit his estate?

 As his wife you will be entitled to your husband’s personal effects, including the antiques.
-Under the Intestacy Rules you will also receive the “Statutory Legacy” which as from 6 February 2020 is up to £270,000.
-This is free of tax, but it includes interest.
-You will receive a ‘life interest’ in one half of the residue of your husband’s estate and the four children will all be entitled to an equal share of the other half of the residue.
+Under the Intestacy Rules you will also receive the “Statutory Legacy” which as from 26 July 2023 is now £322,000*.
+In addition you will be entitled to one half of the residue of your husband’s estate and the four children will all be entitled to an equal share of the other half of the residue.

 We are not married but have lived together for 10 years and have young children.
 Do we need Wills?

-Yes, you should definitely both make a will.
+Yes, you should definitely both make a Will.
 The Rules of Intestacy do not provide for cohabiting partners.
-So, if your partner dies before you then his estate will go to his next of kin, i.e. the children and you wont be entitled to a penny unless you make an inheritance claim.
-If you both make a will you can decide who to leave your estate to and also appoint guardians for your children.
+So, if your partner dies before you then his estate will go to his next of kin, and you won’t be entitled to a penny unless you make an inheritance claim.
+If you both make a Will you can decide who to leave your estate to and also appoint guardians for your children.

 The intestacy rules fail to make adequate financial provision for me.
 Is there anything I can do?

-Possibly.
-If you are a spouse, a cohabitee, a child or someone who was supported by the deceased then you may be able to make a claim under the Inheritance (Provision for Family and Dependents) Act 1975.
+If you are a spouse, a cohabitee, a child or someone who was supported by the deceased then you may be able to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
 But don’t delay, you only have 6 months from the Grant to make a claim.

 My wife has died and did not make a Will.
 We owned our house as beneficial joint tenants.
 Will I get the house?